atomist/sdm-local/README.md

 # Slalom: Local Software Delivery Machine

-A software delivery machine helps you write and deliver code that is up to your own standards, at scale.
+A software delivery sdm.machine helps you write and deliver code that is up to your own standards, at scale.
-This project runs a software delivery machine locally on your machine, responding to your commands and your commits.
+This project runs a software delivery sdm.machine locally on your sdm.machine, responding to your commands and your commits.

 For instance: